 Olive oil is known as one of the best sources of monounsaturated fatty acids, a type of fat that has been shown to improve blood cholesterol levels.
-It was thought that the protective qualities of olive oil were due mainly to the presence of this type of fat, however new research shows that its antioxidant content is equally important.
+It was thought that olive oil’s protective qualities were due mainly to the presence of this type of fat.
+However, new research shows that its antioxidant content is equally important.

 The results came from the EurOlive Study, which involved researchers from universities in five European countries, and was aimed at assessing the beneficial effects of olive oil on human health.See Also: Health News

-The results showed that the consumption of polyphenol-rich olive oil increased the levels of an antibody that reduces levels of oxidized LDL cholesterol (bad cholesterol), and is considered a risk factor of artery hardening and heart disease.
+The results showed that the consumption of extra virgin olive oil increased the antibody levels that reduce oxidized LDL cholesterol (bad cholesterol considered a risk factor of artery hardening and heart disease).

 In this study the researchers had the subjects consume about 2 tablespoons of olive oil a day, a reasonable amount for non-Mediterranean countries.

 Storage conditions also play an important role.
 Oil that is stored in a dark, cool spot in a dark container retains more of its antioxidants.
 Long storage times reduce the antioxidant content as well; the longer olive oil sits in a bottle unused, the more polyphenols it loses.